on the trackpad

 If you have switched the pad grid lines off, the paper bunching function will switch them back on so that you can see the position of the bunch zone.
 But you can switch them off again if you wish.

-This is the reason that the drawing pad is not navigated using conventional Windows scrollbars or sliders, which have end stops and therefore need a fixed pad size. ]
+This is the reason that the trackpad is not navigated using conventional Windows scrollbars or sliders, which have end stops and therefore need a fixed trackpad size. ]

 more notes here soon